RiceSelect

 Follow an integrated weed management approach.

-• Apply herbicides as desired per manufacturer and/or University recommendations.
+• Apply herbicides as desired per manufacturer and/or university recommendations.

 • Carefully read and follow all label instructions.